-(e) (d) Commission Action.
+(e) Commission Action.

-No development plans shall be considered for action by the Commission until they have been reviewed by, and recommendations made by the Subdivision Committee unless this requirement is waived by the Commission under its adopted late filing procedures.
-All development plans shall be approved or disapproved within ninety (90) days of the date they are formally filed for Commission action with the Division of Planning, unless the developer agrees to a longer time period.
+No development plans shall be considered for action by the Commission until they have been reviewed by, and recommendations made by the Subdivision Committee.
+All development plans shall be approved or disapproved within ninety (90) days of the date they are formally filed with the Division of Planning, unless the developer agrees to a longer time period.
 However, in the case of a development plan filed in conjunction with a map amendment request, the Planning Commission may postpone the development plan until after the Urban County Council has made its decision on the map amendment request.
 For cases such as these, the Commission shall either approve or disapprove the development plan within sixty (60) days of the date of Council action on the map amendment request unless the developer agrees to a longer time period.